Dotneteer/dotneteer.github.io/_posts/2016-12-31-vsxreloaded-part-3.md

 * The `ThrowOnFailure` method helps aborting the current operation when something fails.
 As its name suggests, this method signs failures with throwing exceptions.
 * Instead of Boolean flags, integer values are used with the C semantics: zero means false, all other values produce true.

+{: class="note"}
-_NOTE: With every release of the Visual Studio SDK, more and more of the COM functionality as wrapped into managed objects.
-Nonetheless, still a substantial portion of the service operations do not have their managed pairs._
+__Note__: With every release of the Visual Studio SDK, more and more of the COM functionality as wrapped into managed objects.
+Nonetheless, still a substantial portion of the service operations do not have their managed pairs.

 ### The Experimental Instance